wo3kie/cxxDojo/README.md

 ### qr.cpp
 Implement a function to do a QR decomposition of a matrix.
 From [Wikipedia](https://en.wikipedia.org/wiki/QR_decomposition) QR decomposition is a decomposition of a matrix _A_ into a product _A_=_QR_ of an orthogonal matrix _Q_ and an upper triangular matrix _R_.

-### queue.cpp
-Implement a simple queue data structure with fixed capacity.
-The queue should support basic operations such as `push`, `pop`, and `front`.
-Additionally, implement a test function to validate the correctness of your queue implementation.

 ### quick_sort.cpp
 Write a `quicksort` implementation.
 Can any STL utilities be used to simplify the task?